Natural beekeeping

 The National Wildlife Federation’s Certified Wildlife Habitats are areas dedicated to providing food, water, cover, places to raise young, and sustainable practices for wildlife.

 Food.
 Five Acres Honey Farm regularly adds nectar-producing plants and trees, nut- and fruit-bearing plants, and pollen sources.
-I added an apple orchard in 2020.
+I added an heirloom apple orchard in 2020.

 Water.
 In addition to a natural vernal creek that runs through the property, I installed a pond for the bees.